-HTML Guide for media
+HTML Guides for media

 A <source> element inside a <picture> that is followed by another <source> or an <img> with srcset must include a media and/or type attribute.